 Knife & Tool Shop on the Columbia River The smooth handles of the Tomahawk axe prevent fatigue and make it easier to split wood logs into bits.
 The balance of an axe is important, and this CRKT axe is nicely balanced.
 The blade is made from carbon steel and has a hammer finish.

 The Nobo T-hawk was created by Ryan Johnson of RMJ Tactical in Chattanooga, Tennessee.
-He’s a master at fusing modern engineering with centuries-old tool and weapon principles, and he’s upped the ante even again with a new outdoor line of tomahawks that swing as big as the wide wilderness where they’re found.
+He’s a master at fusing modern engineering with the centuries-old tool and weapon principles, and he’s upped the ante even again with a new outdoor line of tomahawks that swing as big as the wide wilderness where they’re found.

 - 1055 carbon steel forged to build the T Hawk.